vuxcode/pr1-project-feliciaalice/bug-list.md

 5. The hardest challenge so far was to change the correct/incorrect results from the questions to a simple alert(""); to my idea that I wanted the correct answers to be green & the incorrect ones to be red.
 I did my research to find out how to do it.
 My solution:

-6. I needed to have the end result to show for each different fields.
-Solution:
+6. I needed to have the end result to show for each different fields, did some research on W3schools + Reddit.
+Solution: Tried some different methods but ended up with using a Switch-statement.